Connect with us

 Fueled by the support of their home fans, UST started strong in all three sets, leaving UE scrambling throughout the match.

-The Golden Tigresses set the tone early, cruising to an 8-0 lead in the first set, followed by a 10-2 advantage in the second, and an 11-1 lead in the third, finishing the game in just 78 minutes.
+The Golden Tigresses set the tone early, cruising to an 8-0 lead in the first set.
+They followed with a 10-2 advantage in the second, then an 11-1 lead in the third, finishing the game in just 78 minutes.

 “Nasa 8 out of 10 na po siguro ako kasi nabigyan po ako ng playing time ngayong laro, so thankful ako kay Coach Shaq for this game.
 Minindset ko lang na ilabas lang kung paano ako maglaro,” said Perdido.